What is malaria?

 Scientists are studying malaria vaccines to see whether the vaccines are effectively preventing malaria infection.
 But no vaccine has been approved to prevent malaria.footnote 1 Work continues on improving vaccines for preventing malaria.

 If you plan to travel in remote areas where malaria is present, it is very important to take preventive medicines and to follow the correct schedule for taking them.
 The majority of people who become infected with malaria did not take preventive malaria medicines or did not follow the correct dosing schedule.

-The most current information about the prevention and treatment of malaria is from the Public Health Agency of Canada (PHAC), the U.S. Centers for Disease Control (CDC), and the World Health Organization (WHO).
-Contact the PHAC at www.phac-aspc.gc.ca or the CDC at www.cdc.gov/malaria.
-The WHO website is www.who.int/malaria.
+The most current information about the prevention and treatment of malaria is from the Government of Canada, the U.S. Centers for Disease Control (CDC), and the World Health Organization (WHO).

 You can take medicines called antimalarials to prevent and treat malaria.
 Malaria is a very serious disease, and its presence in many regions of the world is well known.
 So if you are travelling to an area where malaria is present, it is important to reduce the risk of infection by taking medicine before you travel, while you are in the area, and after you return home.
 Which medicine you take is based on:

-- The country or areas in which you will be travelling.
+- The country or areas where you will be travelling.

 - The resistance of malaria parasites to certain medicines in the area where you will be travelling.

 - Your health condition (for example, whether you are pregnant, elderly or young, sick, or have immunity or resistance to malaria).

 During malaria treatment, your doctor may do daily blood smears to follow the course of the infection.
 Most medicines for malaria are ones you take by mouth.
 But you might get intravenous (IV) medicines if the infection is severe.